Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Lack of Maintenance or Neglect

-One of the most frequently cited denial reasons is improper maintenance.
 Home warranty companies require that covered systems and appliances receive routine upkeep.
 If the company's inspector determines that your failure to maintain the item contributed to the breakdown, your claim will likely be denied.
-This can apply to HVAC filters not being changed regularly, water heaters not being flushed annually, or a dishwasher damaged through misuse.
+This applies to HVAC filters not being changed regularly, water heaters not being flushed annually, or a dishwasher damaged through misuse.

 Learn more about home warranty maintenance requirements to understand exactly what's expected of you as a homeowner.